faizu396/sm64ll-desktop/README.md

-# SM64LinuxLauncher
+# SM64LLPi
-A launcher for super mario 64 pc port, made for raspberry pi.
+A fork of SuperMario64LinuxLauncher made for Raspberry Pi
 ![screenshot](https://cdn.discordapp.com/attachments/886701656488697878/919333674229583923/Zrzut_ekranu_z_2021-12-11_22-02-23.png)

+## Requirements
+Just python 3.
+The rest of the packages will automatically be installed.

 ## Linux installation
 1.download latest release and unpack it